radical-cybertools/radical.repex.at/docs/source/pages/gettingstarted.rst

 T-REMD example (peptide ala10) with Amber kernel
 ================================================

-We will take a look at Temperature-Exchnage REMD example using peptide ala10 system with Amber simulations kernel.
+We will take a look at Temperature-Exchange REMD example using peptide ala10 system with Amber simulations kernel.
 To run this example locally you must have Amber installed on your system.
 If you don't have Amber installed please download it from: ``http://ambermd.org/antechamber/download.html`` and install it using instructions at: ``http://ambermd.org/``